ralna/GALAHAD/doc/Julia/rst-dir/sbls_functions.rst

 		  * -15.
-The computed preconditioner :math:`K_G` is singular and is thus unsuitable.
+The computed preconditioner $K_G$ is singular and is thus unsuitable.

 		  * -20.
-The computed preconditioner :math:`K_G` has the wrong inertia and is thus unsuitable.
+The computed preconditioner $K_G$ has the wrong inertia and is thus unsuitable.